Variability of echo state network prediction horizon for partially observed dynamical systems: Results and discussion

 \subsubsection{Effect of Noisy training data}

 Finally, we test to see if the ESN is robust to noisy datasets, i.e., whether the ESN can pick up the essential dynamics of the system despite the noise.
 Fig.~\ref{fig:PH_noise} shows the variation of the prediction horizon for the cases when the datasets have different levels of Gaussian noise added to the training data, i.e., simulated trajectories of the Chua's and Lorenz 63 systems with noise added.
-Note that we are not simulating a stochastic differential equation but just adding noise to the deterministic trajectory, similar in spirit to the use of noisy observations of a deterministic system.
+Note that we are not simulating a stochastic differential equation but just adding noise to the deterministic trajectory, similar in spirit to the use of noisy observations of a deterministic system in many application areas such as the earth sciences.

 The left and right sides of each plot indicate the Chua's and Lorenz 63 systems, respectively.
-The median prediction horizon is shown by a horizontal dashed line in each plot for the particular system in Fig.~\ref{fig:PH_noise}.
-We see the median is reasonably close for small amounts of noise, but when the noise amplitude is large, the ESN finds it difficult to learn the dynamics.
-So, the study reveals that ESN can capture the essential dynamic with a certain amount of noise, but it fails with higher noise levels.
+The median prediction horizon along with the 25th and 75th percentiles are shown by horizontal dashed lines in each plot in Fig.~\ref{fig:PH_noise}.
+We see the median remains nearly constant for small amounts of noise, but when the noise amplitude is large, the ESN finds it difficult to learn the dynamics.
+Thus, the study reveals that ESN can capture the essential dynamic with a certain amount of noise, but it fails with higher noise levels.